ucb-stat133/stat133-spring-2019/README.md

 + __Instructor:__ Gaston Sanchez
 + __Lecture:__ MWF 3:00-4:00pm VLSB 2050
-+ Tentative calendar (weekly topics), subject to changes depending on the pace of the course.
++ Tentative calendar (weekly topics), subject to change depending on the pace of the course.
 + Notes (:file_folder:) involves material discussed in class.
 + Reading (:book:) involves material that expands lecture topics, as well as coding examples that you should practice on your own.